 This analysis is included in the Housing Production Plan, not as a defensive mechanism to certification, but with the interest to include all housing related information in this plan.
 As shown below, Sudbury is far from achieving the land area statutory minima, and another 80 acres would be needed to achieve the 1.5% Minima.
-Sudbury understands that the Housing Appeal Committee (HAC) would make the final determination on this issue.
+Sudbury understands that DHCD approval of the Town's Housing Production Plan (HPP) does not constitute agreement with the Town's analysis of the General Land Area Minimum pursuant to 760 CMR 56.03 (b).

 Per regulation, the Total Land Area:

 - 1. Shall include all districts in which any residential, commercial, or industrial use is permitted, regardless of how such district is designated by name in the city or town's zoning by law; - 2.
-Shall include all unzoned land in which any residential, commercial, or industrial use is permitted; - Shall exclude land owned by the United States, the Commonwealth or any political subdivision thereof, the Metropolitan District Commission or any state public authority, but it shall include any land owned by a housing authority and containing SHI Eligible Housing; - 4.
+Shall include all unzoned land in which any residential, commercial, or industrial use is permitted; - 3.
+Shall exclude land owned by the United States, the Commonwealth or any political subdivision thereof, the Metropolitan District Commission or any state public authority, but it shall include any land owned by a housing authority and containing SHI Eligible Housing; - 4.
 Shall exclude any land area where all residential, commercial, and industrial development has been prohibited by restrictive order of the Department of Environmental Protection pursuant to M.G.L. c.
 131, § 40A.
 No other swamps, marshes, or other wetlands shall be excluded;